rightfold/feldspar/docs/first.rst

 ::

     feldspar: cannot unify type
-      int
+      file_handle
     with type
       str

-The mistake is that ``print`` already assumes a certain file descriptor, so we need not pass one as an argument.
+The mistake is that ``print`` already assumes a certain file handle, so we need not pass one as an argument.